 Research Scientists can be designated as Principal Investigators and Research Professors (honorific) at the recommendation of the department Chair and the Dean, subject to approval by the Provost and the Office of Sponsored Programs (OSP).

-Standards and Conditions for PI Status
+Standards and Conditions for PI Status and Honorific Titles

 Since length of appointment varies for Researchers, ongoing institutional responsibility must be ensured.
 Departments will be responsible for observance of University policies, such as the Patent Policy.
 Departments will also assume final responsibility for meeting the conditions of research awards, financial and technical reports, animal welfare and protection of human subjects, etc.